 File Description Data Format/Transfer Mode Due Date Reporting Document 837 Health Care Claim: Professional Encounters v5010 Data submitted for each time an individual has an encounter with a provider.
 Format/data based on HIPAA compliant 837P format ASCII files via SFTP Due within 90 days of the county/joinder accepting payment responsibility; or within 180 calendar days of the encounter HIPAA implementation guide and addenda.
-PROMISe TM Companion Guides k) Provide a brief narrative as to the services that would be expanded or new programs that would be implemented with increased base funding?
+PROMISe TM Companion Guides k) Categorical State Base Funding (to be completed by all counties)

-♣ Have all available claims paid by the county/joinder during CY 2022 been reported to the state as an encounter? ☑ Yes □ No
+★ Have all available claims paid by the county/joinder during CY 2022 been reported to the state as an encounter? ✓ Yes □ No with the increased demands and needs of the individuals within our community.

-For many years, Lebanon County's budget has been under-funded and over-stretched.
-Increased mandates have forced Lebanon County to do more while no additional monies have been provided.
-The current funding commitments have left services unable to cope with the increased demands and needs of the individuals within our community.
 Lebanon County has seen this inadequate funding negatively impact our crisis services, the local hospital, law enforcement, schools, and more.
 Despite internal efforts to maximize the stagnant budget, Lebanon County is unable to keep up.
-Without increased funding, the current array of services and supports will not be able to be maintained, causing an even greater impact to an already strained Mental Health system.
-For the Mental Health system to not only be maintained but expand, Pennsylvania needs to make a meaningful and sustainable investment in county base funding.
+Without increased funding, the current array of services and support will not be able to be maintained, causing an even greater impact to an already strained Mental Health system.
+For the Mental Health system to not only be maintained but expanded, Pennsylvania needs to make a meaningful and sustainable investment in county base funding.